Track mileage automatically

 Barriers to implementation: What will employees think?

 Besides being on top of your technical requirements and specifications for vehicle tracking solutions, considering potential barriers can also help you secure a smoother implementation.
-If you manage a so-called grey fleet, where employees use their private cars for business, they might be hesitant to the idea of being tracked.
+If you manage a so-called grey fleet, where employees use their private cars for business, they might be hesitant to the idea of being tracked in any way.

-To ease concerns, choose a system that allows you to track only during work hours and gives employees control over tracking settings, ensuring they can switch off tracking outside business use.
-Also, remember that the easier a tracking solution is, the more likely employees will comply.
+To address concerns, opt for a system that only tracks activity during working hours and gives employees as much control over the tracking settings as possible.
+This allows them to disable tracking outside of business use.
+Also, keep in mind that the simpler the tracking solution, the more likely employees are to use it willingly.

 Higher compliance leads to more accurate data, especially if the system isn't fully automated.
 Employees' comfort with technology can vary, so opt for a user-friendly, no-fuss solution.
-If your solution relies on a mobile app, ensure compatibility with iOS and Android so all employees can access it without technical barriers.
+If your solution relies on a mobile app, ensure compatibility with both iOS and Android.

 Example: Implementing a mileage tracker app combined with iBeacon